 Episode 7, March 15, 2017 — Chris Jackson and Phil Elwood focus on the impact of the latest healthcare bill.
 After a week of high approval following his speech to Congress, President Trump’s approval dipped again as he faces an uphill battle in Congress on the new bill.

 Episode 6, March 8, 2017 — With this week’s Core Political number, Chris Jackson and Phil Elwood discuss Donald Trump’s perceived ‘truthiness’, perceptions of benefitting from the presidency and other government jobs, and how ideology continues to fall cleanly along party lines.

 Episode 5, March 1, 2017 — Chris Jackson is joined by Eliza Brashares this week.
 As Trump’s approval numbers remained unchanged, Chris and Eliza discussed this consistency and what could drive a change in the numbers.

 Episode 4, February 22, 2017 — This week, Chris Jackson and Phil Elwood explore Trump’s latest dip in the polls.
-Despite a strong start, Trump has lost a lot of the support he once enjoyed from Independents.
-In Ipsos’ latest numbers, not only are Independents less likely to approve of him, but also more likely to see the country as being on the wrong track.
+Ipsos’ latest numbers shows that Independents are less likely to approve of Trump and more likely to see the country as being on the wrong track.

-Episode 1, February 1, 2017 — In the first of a new podcast series by Ipsos’ U.S. Polling Team, Chris Jackson and Phil Elwood discuss this week’s core political numbers.
-Chris Jackson noted this week that public opinion is evenly split down party lines, with equal numbers approving and disapproving of Trump’s job.
+Episode 1, February 1, 2017 — In the first of a new podcast series by Ipsos’ U.S. Polling Team, Chris Jackson and Phil Elwood discuss this week’s Core Political numbers: public opinion is evenly split down party lines, with equal numbers approving and disapproving of Trump’s job.